Overlap between usual and modified Bethe vectors: Conclusion

 The resulting determinant representation for the overlap remains valid if the modified Bethe vector is the eigenvector of the modified transfer matrix.
 In this case, the parameters of the modified vector satisfy the inhomogeneous Bethe equations \eqref{MBE}.
 We have considered only one specific case, when the inhomogeneous term in the Bethe equations disappears.
 The more general case requires further study.

-One of the apparent directions for further research is the application of the obtained results to nonequilibrium physics.
-It is related to calculating the density of states and the thermodynamic limit.
-Another area to consider is models on a segment and overlaps under diagonal and non-diagonal boundary conditions.
-In particular, it would be desirable to obtain a modified Tsuchiya's determinant \cite{Tsu98}.
-It is quite possible that the method of reducing overlaps to a system of linear equations \cite{BElS19b} gives simple access to new formulas.
+One of the apparent directions for further research is the application of the results obtained to nonequilibrium physics.
+For this, it is necessary to consider the overlaps in the thermodynamic limit and calculate the density of states.
+Another area to consider is overlaps under diagonal and off-diagonal boundary conditions in the models on a segment.
+It is natural to expect that, in this case, the results are expressed in terms of the modified Tsuchiya determinant \cite{Tsu98}.
+We hope that these formulas are easy to obtain using the method of reducing overlaps to a system of linear equations \cite{BElS19b}.